 In 1929 (with the help of several mentors, including Joseph Dixon), Wright convinced National Park Service Director Horace Albright to approve a ground-breaking survey of wildlife and wildlife issues throughout the national parks in the western U.S., approximately 14 parks at that time.
 During these early years of the Great Depression, Wright personally funded the multi-year survey, and paid for the salaries of his two colleagues, Dixon and Ben Thompson.
 George Wright was 25 years old at the time of the survey’s beginning.

-In 1933 Wright became the first chief of the newly-formed Wildlife Division of the Park Service, and under his leadership each park started to survey and evaluate the status of wildlife on an ongoing basis in order to identify urgent problems.
+In 1933 Wright became the first chief of the newly-formed Wildlife Division of the Park Service, and under his leadership (and with funds provided by President Roosevelt's CCC program) each park started to survey and evaluate the status of wildlife on an ongoing basis in order to identify urgent problems.
 Recommendations for restoration were generated, and special attention was paid to rare and endangered species, conflicts, and sources of problems.

 Wright associated with the conservation luminaries of his day, and with them worked on conservation projects beyond the national parks.
 He influenced the nationwide planning for public parks and recreation areas and was named to a commission to work with Mexico in identifying and establishing new protected areas along the international border.
 In February 1936, while returning from an expedition to what is today’s Big Bend National Park, Wright was killed in an automobile accident along with Roger Toll, Superintendent of Yellowstone and a dear friend.
 Wright’s life was cut short when he was only 31 years of age.
 Had he lived, he likely would have become one of America’s foremost conservationists.
 (He was one of several NPS figures featured in the Ken Burns and Dayton Duncan’s 2009 documentary “National Parks: America's Best Idea.”)